proycon/flat/docs/administration_guide.rst

 The initial administrator should have been during installation, additional administrators can be added by ticking the **staff** or **superuser** boxes in the **Users** section.
+Superusers may always read and write in all namespaces.
 Users can be added manually by administrators or they may register themselves from the login screen.
 When a user logs in, a personal namespace directory will automatically be created.

 Additionaly, you can create groups and assign users to groups.
 By default, users may read and write to the group namespaces they are a member of.